daylinmorgan/clonmapper/md/methods.md

 3. Incubate "Tube A" at room temperature for 5 minutes.

-4. Per well of a 6 well plate, prepare "Tube B" containing 125 $\mu$L Opti-MEM^TM^, 225 ng Recall plasmid (*from Section 3.8*), 275 ng dCas9-VPR plasmid and 2 $\mu$L$\mu$g DNA of P300.
+4. Per well of a 6 well plate, prepare "Tube B" containing 125 $\mu$L Opti-MEM^TM^, 225 ng Recall plasmid (*from Section 3.8*), 275 ng dCas9-VPR plasmid and 2 $\mu$L$\mu$g DNA of p3000.

-5. Slowly add "Tube B" dropwise to "Tube A" and carefully mix by gently inverting 10 times
+5. Slowly add "Tube B" dropwise to "Tube A" and carefully mix by gently inverting 10 times.

 6. Incubate at room temperature for 20 minutes.